Education

 Best for: Fashion-forward pieces, seasonal trends, occasional wear

 How GetSetBuyy improves gold-plated: We add an anti-tarnish coating over the gold plating, which significantly extends the life of the plating and prevents the base metal from reacting with skin.
+See our full anti-tarnish jewelry care guide for tips on maintaining your pieces.

 Gold Vermeil